Q: Can you moderate alcohol?

-This is the third part of the series After Quit Like a Woman: Exploring how neurodivergence, hormones, and cPTSD reshape recovery I talked about here.
+This is the third part of the series After Quit Like a Woman: Exploring how neurodivergence, hormones, and cPTSD reshape recovery.
+PART I, my story, is here; PART II,Relapse Isn’t What You Think, is here.

 Last week I shared a conversation between my friend Carrie Wilkens and myself (“Relapse isn’t what you think”).
 We primarily discussed why people return to use or relapse, what relapse is and how we define it, and what addiction actually is (is it stimming, is it nervous system management?) and how that is evolving, and we talk very candidly about my return to cannabis (Carrie was one of the first people I interviewed for my upcoming book).